 He glanced down at the rear wheel buried up to its Mercedes emblem.
 "I have a chain and a four-wheel drive.
 I think I can pull you out of here."

 He rose.
-The light from the truck's headlamps washed away the color of his skin and he appeared to be a tall, porcelain figurine draped in denim and topped with an iconic cap that symbolized a working man.
+The light from the truck's headlamps washed away the color of his skin and he appeared to be a tall, porcelain figurine draped in denim coveralls and topped with a slouchy hat iconic to the early twentieth century farmer.
 He surveyed the overflowing ditch.
 Water was quickly rising to the front bumper.
 "We'd better hurry."
 He grabbed the collar on his jacket and gathered the rain-soaked material around his neck.
 "Sit tight while I hook the chain to your car."
 He turned around and sloshed back up the slope.

 While he maneuvered his truck into position and hooked up the chain, Stephanie pondered the idea of the man being an angel sent to watch over her.
 She wasn't particularly religious, but when she forced herself out of bed on any given Sunday to occupy a back row seat, she learned that God loved everyone, no matter what.
 She thought it plausible that He had sent someone to watch over her.
 She eased her finger off the trigger and pulled her hand from beneath her purse.

 He returned to her window with water streaming down his face and said, "Put it in reverse.
 You can gas it a little, but let me do the pulling, or you're going to sink it deeper.
 Got it?"

 After he unhitched the chain from the vehicles, tossed it in the bed of his truck, he did a quick inspection of her car before returning to the driver's side window.

 She rolled it halfway down.